 Have a Means of Escape and Clear Evacuation Route

-The capability of the building occupiers to evacuate in the event of fire or other emergency to a safe place is a significant factor of emergency and fire safety.
-In a more complex building, a trained staff must be appointed to assist other occupants such as those that are not familiar with the building, disabled persons, etc.
+The capability of the building occupiers to evacuate in the event of a fire or other emergencies to a safe place is a significant factor of emergency and fire safety.
+In a more complex building, trained staff must be appointed to assist other occupants such as those that are not familiar with the building, disabled persons, etc.

 The responsible person such as the building owner, manager, or employer holds the duty to protect the safety of other occupants, employees and guests and must ensure the following:

 - All emergency routes and exits must be kept clear from any obstructions at all times

 - All emergency routes and exits must directly lead to a place of safety commonly known as a muster point

 - In the event of an emergency, occupants should be able to evacuate the establishment as quickly as possible

 - The number, distribution, and dimensions of emergency routes and exits should be sufficient considering the use, equipment, and dimensions of the area and the maximum number of persons who may be present at any time

 - Emergency doors should open towards the direction of escape

 - Sliding or revolving doors should not be used for exits specifically emergency exits